Home » Barcelona » 21 unusual and cool things to do in Barcelona

 Looking for alternative and original things to do in Barcelona to spice up your trip?
 We’ve got you covered!
 We’ve compiled a list of some of our favourite ideas as city dwellers.

-As you’ll see, we include unique experiences and thrilling activities, but also more mundane things to do – small moments to rest from the frenetic pace of the trip and enjoy different parts of the capital.
+As you’ll see, we’ve included unique experiences and thrilling activities but also more mundane things to do — small moments to rest and enjoy different parts of the capital.
 There’s plenty to do in a city as mysterious and magical as Barcelona!

 So there we go.
-Here you have 22 original plans to experience Barcelona as you live there.
+Here you have 22 original plans to experience Barcelona like you live here.

 Original things to do in Barcelona